DanielG19/Estimation/README.md

 # Estimation
-1.- Determine standar deviation for GPS X and Accelerometer X Watching how number where changing and getting the first 100 numbers and appliying the formula ((measure - mean)*2/100)*(1/2), Then giving a little more of space for the result, resulting in the next numbers:
+1.- Determine standar deviation for GPS X and Accelerometer X.

+Watching how number where changing and getting the first 100 numbers and appliying the formula ((measure - mean)*2/100)*(1/2), Then giving a little more of space for the result, resulting in the next numbers: